brooklynrail/brooklynrail-platform/content/events/2021/09/proclamations-from-the-deep-caroline-kent.md

 title: "Proclamations from the deep: Caroline Kent"
 deck: Featuring Kent and Amanda Gluibizzi
 summary: Artist Caroline Kent joins Rail Artseen Editor Amanda Gluibizzi for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Malvika Jolly.
 people:
   - person: caroline-kent
   - person: amanda-gluibizzi